 “It’s not clear that the children are free to do as they please,” Beistle said.
 "We have a real serious problem overseas with custody issues. ...
 When a U.S. citizen goes to one of our embassies, they're not getting protection.
 There's no place for this kind of nonsense."

-Meanwhile, though Shannon has hired a prominent Egyptian attorney to pursue the custody portion of the case in Cairo, the hearings continue to be postponed — 11 times in more than a year — with the excuse that the American court documents need to be translated.
+Meanwhile, though Shannon has hired a prominent Egyptian attorney to pursue the custody portion of the case in Cairo, the hearings continue to be postponed — 11 times in the past year and two months — with the excuse that the American court documents need to be translated.

 “I don’t think they’re ever going to translate those papers,” Shannon, 43, said in a recent phone interview.
 “It’s been 14 months.”